drocheam/optrace/docs/source/usage/surfaces.rst

 ______________________

-These two dimensional surfaces have no extent in z-direction, therefore being parallel to the xy-plane.
+Planar surfaces are purely two-dimensional and have no extent in z-direction, therefore being parallel to the xy-plane.
-:class:`CircularSurfaces <optrace.tracer.geometry.surface.circular_surface.CircularSurface>` are often used for plan-concave or plan-convex lenses or color filters.
+:class:`CircularSurfaces <optrace.tracer.geometry.surface.circular_surface.CircularSurface>` is often used for plan-concave or plan-convex lenses or color filters.
-:class:`RingSurfaces <optrace.tracer.geometry.surface.ring_surface.RingSurface>`
-typically can be found for Apertures, and :class:`RectangularSurfaces <optrace.tracer.geometry.surface.rectangular_surface.RectangularSurface>` for detectors or image RaySources.
+:class:`RingSurfaces <optrace.tracer.geometry.surface.ring_surface.RingSurface>` is typically found for Apertures, and :class:`RectangularSurfaces <optrace.tracer.geometry.surface.rectangular_surface.RectangularSurface>` for detectors or object images.

 .. list-table::
    :class: table-borderless